sunsettrack4/telerising/README.md

 #### Login file to be placed in script folder
 The variables "provider", "login" and "password" are required values, the other ones are optional.
 The "address" value will be prioritized.
 Otherwise, the "interface" variable will be used.
+The stream quality check can be disabled by using the "ignore_maxrate" value (set to "true").
+The ffmpeg loglevel can be changed by using the "loglevel" value.
 ```
 {
   "provider": "zattoo.com",